 The Publix Tampa Bay Collard Green Festival, Inc (TBCGF, Inc.) is a 501(c)(3) charity invested in the overall health and well-being of Tampa Bay — and the organizers announced the festival will return with its full experience this year, including both virtual and in-person events.
 The huge block party fills the streets around the Woodson Museum with activities including a collard green cook-off, live music, market, games and more.

-The incredible event supporting health and food equity in the Sunshine City was co-founded by Boyzell Hosey and Samantha Harris just three years ago.
+The incredible event supporting health and food equity in the Sunshine City was co-founded by Boyzell Hosey and Samantha Harris just four years ago.
 Since its inception, it has blossomed into one of the most celebrated happenings in the ‘Burg, both for its educational components, and for the incredible spread of food.

 Education and entertainment in one festival

 “We endeavor to bring a balanced mix of resources, education and assistance together in a fun and meaningful way,” write the co-founders on the Collard Green Festival website.

 “To inspire healthier communities through urban agriculture, culinary experience, nutritional education, fitness, and family fun”

 In its inaugural year, TBCGF Inc. engaged the community in partnership with the Dr. Carter G. Woodson African-American Museum.